elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-did-claude-monet-influence-the-impressionist-movement.md

 subject: Art History and Literature
 file_name: how-did-claude-monet-influence-the-impressionist-movement.md
 url: /learn/art-history-and-literature/questions/how-did-claude-monet-influence-the-impressionist-movement
-score: 9.0
+score: -1.0
 related_article1:
-    id: 165945
+    id: 165943
     title: >-
-        Who were some of the key artists involved in the First Impressionist Exhibition, and what were their contributions?
+        What was the historical context behind the creation of the Salon des Refusés?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/who-were-some-of-the-key-artists-involved-in-the-first-impressionist-exhibition-and-what-were-their-contributions
+    url: /learn/art-history-and-literature/questions/what-was-the-historical-context-behind-the-creation-of-the-salon-des-refuss
 related_article2:
-    id: 165943
+    id: 165960
     title: >-
-        What was the historical context behind the creation of the Salon des Refusés?
+        Who were some prominent artists of the 19th century, and what were their contributions to art history?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-was-the-historical-context-behind-the-creation-of-the-salon-des-refuss
+    url: /learn/art-history-and-literature/questions/who-were-some-prominent-artists-of-the-19th-century-and-what-were-their-contributions-to-art-history
 related_article3:
-    id: 165955
+    id: 165949
     title: >-
-        What were the major 19th-century art movements, and how did they transition into 20th-century styles?
+        What were the goals of the Salon d’Automne, and who were its key organizers?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-were-the-major-19thcentury-art-movements-and-how-did-they-transition-into-20thcentury-styles
+    url: /learn/art-history-and-literature/questions/what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers
 related_article4:
-    id: 165958
+    id: 165949
     title: >-
-        How did technological advancements in the 19th century influence art techniques and materials?
+        What were the goals of the Salon d’Automne, and who were its key organizers?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-technological-advancements-in-the-19th-century-influence-art-techniques-and-materials
+    url: /learn/art-history-and-literature/questions/what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers
 related_article5:
-    id: 165948
+    id: 165961
     title: >-
-        How did the Salon des Independantes contribute to the promotion of diverse art styles?
+        How did the transition from traditional to modern art occur, and what were the key changes in styles and techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-the-salon-des-independantes-contribute-to-the-promotion-of-diverse-art-styles
+    url: /learn/art-history-and-literature/questions/how-did-the-transition-from-traditional-to-modern-art-occur-and-what-were-the-key-changes-in-styles-and-techniques
 ---

 &nbsp;